tas50/killerbee/README.md

 Also note that this is a fairly advanced and un-friendly attack platform.
 This is not Cain & Abel.
-It is intended for developers and advanced analysts who are attacking ZigBee and IEEE 802.15.4 networks.
-I recommend you gain some understanding of the ZigBee protocol (the book [ZigBee Wireless Networks and Transceivers by Shahin Farahani](http://bit.ly/2I5ppI) is reasonable, though still not great) and familiarity with the Python language before digging into this framework.
+It is intended for developers and advanced analysts who are attacking Zigbee and IEEE 802.15.4 networks.
+I recommend you gain some understanding of the Zigbee protocol (the book [ZigBee Wireless Networks and Transceivers by Shahin Farahani](http://bit.ly/2I5ppI) is reasonable, though still not great) and familiarity with the Python language before digging into this framework.

 INSTALLATION
 ================